Greco-Persian Wars: June 479 BC: Battles of Plataea and Mycale

 Over the winter, there was some tension among the Allies.
 In particular, the Athenians, who were not protected by the Isthmus, but whose fleet was the key to the security of the Peloponnesus, felt that they had been treated unfairly, and so they refused to join the Allied navy in the spring.
 Mardonius remained in Thessaly, knowing an attack on the Isthmus was pointless, while the Allies refused to send an army outside the Peloponessus.
 Mardonius moved to break the stalemate, by offering peace to the Athenians, using Alexander I of Macedon as an intermediate.
 The Athenians made sure that a Spartan delegation was on hand to hear the Athenians reject the Persians' offer.
 Athens was thus evacuated again, and the Persians marched south and re-took possession of it.
 Mardonius now repeated his offer of peace to the Athenian refugees on Salamis.
 Athens, with Megara and Plataea, sent emissaries to Sparta demanding assistance, and threatening to accept the Persian terms if they were not aided.
 In response, the Spartans summoned a large army from the Peloponnese cities and marched to meet the Persians.

 When Mardonius heard the Allied army was on the march, he retreated into Boeotia, near Plataea, trying to draw the Allies into open terrain where he could use his cavalry.
 The Allied army, under the command of the regent Pausanias, stayed on high ground above Plataea to protect themselves against such tactics.
 After several days of maneuver and stalemate, Pausanias ordered a night-time retreat towards the Allies' original positions.
 This maneuver went awry, leaving the Athenians, and Spartans and Tegeans isolated on separate hills, with the other contingents scattered further away near Plataea.
 Seeing that the Persians might never have a better opportunity to attack, Mardonius ordered his whole army forward.
 However, the Persian infantry proved no match for the heavily armoured Greek hoplites, and the Spartans broke through to Mardonius's bodyguard and killed him.
 After this the Persian force dissolved in rout; 40,000 troops managed to escape via the road to Thessaly, but the rest fled to the Persian camp where they were trapped and slaughtered by the Greeks, finalising the Greek victory.

 Herodotus recounts that, on the afternoon of the Battle of Plataea, a rumour of their victory at that battle reached the Allies' navy, at that time off the coast of Mount Mycale in Ionia.
 Their morale boosted, the Allied marines fought and won a decisive victory at the Battle of Mycale that same day, destroying the remnants of the Persian fleet, crippling Xerxes's sea power, and marking the ascendancy of the Greek fleet.
-Whilst many modern historians doubt that Mycale took place on the same day as Plataea, the battle may well only have occurred once the Allies received news of the events unfolding in Greece.
+While a number of modern historians doubt that Mycale took place on the same day as Plataea, the battle may well only have occurred once the Allies received news of the events unfolding in Greece.